Ed Brown

 Adam Wells

 Adam is an award-winning drinks writer, author and presenter, as well as the co-founder of and lead contributor to Cider Review.
-Winner of the UK’s Cider Communicator of the Year 2023, he was also shortlisted for the Fortnum & Mason Drinks Writer of the Year in 2023 and 2024.
-He has written for Malus, Pellicle, Burum Collective and jancisrobinson.com among others, is Chair of the International Cider Challenge and co-presents the UK’s only currently-active cider podcast, Cider Voice.
-His first book, Perry: A Drinker’s Guide was published in May 2023.
+Winner of the UK’s Cider Communicator of the Year 2023 and 2024 and the CAMRA Pomona Award 2024, he was also shortlisted for the Fortnum & Mason Drinks Writer of the Year in 2023 and 2024.
+He has written for Malus, Pellicle, Burum Collective and jancisrobinson.com among others, is Chair of the International Cider Challenge and co-presents the Cider Voice podcast.
+His first book, Perry: A Drinker’s Guide was published in May 2024.
 An ACA-Certified Pommelier who also holds the WSET Diploma, he works by day in the spirits industry just so he has every drink covered…